Lectito

 fetch_and_parse_with_config

-Fetch URL and extract with custom configuration.
+Fetch a URL and extract an article with custom readability and fetch settings.

 pub async fn fetch_and_parse_with_config(